gkbrasselle/DS4002Project1/README.md

 will be crucial for the CS1 assignment, where you'll be required to reproduce the results of other groups.
 Therefore, make sure to explain this section thoroughly.

+### Please follow these steps in order to replicate this project's experimental design:
+#### 1. Access the project dataset "Amazon Fine Food Reviews" via this link on the Kaggle website: https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews
+#### 2. Using the code in the Project_1.ipynb file, import the required packages and import the code from Kaggle into the Colab workspace.
+#### 3. Using the code in the Project_1.ipynb file, store the food review data into a dataframe and clean the data by removing extraneous variables.